ALEEEHU/Awesome-Text2X-Resources/README.md

   author  = {Thomas Hanwen Zhu and Ruining Li and Tomas Jakab}, journal = {arXiv preprint arXiv:2409.08278}, year    = {2024}
 }

-@article{qiu2024anigs,
-  title={AniGS: Animatable Gaussian Avatar from a Single Image with Inconsistent Gaussian Reconstruction}, author={Qiu, Lingteng and Zhu, Shenhao and Zuo, Qi and Gu, Xiaodong and Dong, Yuan and Zhang, Junfei and Xu, Chao and Li, Zhe and Yuan, Weihao and Bo, Liefeng and others}, journal={arXiv preprint arXiv:2412.02684}, year={2024}
-}

 @misc{chen2024mixedgaussianavatarrealisticallygeometricallyaccurate,